gvsoc/gvsoc/docs/developer/src/hwpe/task_2.rst

 2 - Integrating a HWPE target to the hwpe-target
 ................................................

-Adding a HWPE target requires a functional model written in C++ and Python generators connected to the system.
+Adding a HWPE target requires a functional model written in C++ and Python generators to integrate to the SoC.
 We will use the functional model located in the ``gvsoc/pulp/pulp/simple_hwpe`` directory.
-Our focus will be on integrating the existing simple hwpe into the newly created target ``hwpe-target``.
-Details of the simple hwpe will be discussed in Section XYZ.
-Let's begin the setup for this tutorial by copying the relevant source files for pulp open hwpe.
+Our focus in this section will be on integrating the existing simple_hwpe into the newly created target ``pulp_open_hwpe``.
+Details of the simple_hwpe will be discussed in Section 3, where the model is extended with relevant features.

+Let's begin the setup for this task by copying the relevant source files for pulp_open_hwpe.
 These are the same files as before, with additional comments to guide you through the process.

 .. admonition:: Task - 2.1 Setup
    :class: task